 A swimming pool was built – later to be known as the “I” pool.
 A locker room/office (later the nurse’s office), kitchen, and an open-air A-Frame/Lunchroom were also built.
 For information on construction, click HERE.
-The T-Pool and I-learners were constructed prior to the 1959 season to support an enrolment of 400 campers (and a waiting list of 200).
-In 1960, enrolment grew to over 600 campers.
+The T-Pool and I-learners were constructed prior to the 1959 season to support an enrollment of 400 campers (and a waiting list of 200).
+In 1960, enrollment grew to over 600 campers.

 Within a few years, Bert was able to repay the load from his father-in-law.

 In order to generate additional revenue, Bert offered membership in a Swim Club which allowed the facility to be used in the evenings and weekends.
 Deck chairs and refreshment stands were added.